ryan1121/cybersec/Training/PicoCTF/Crypto/easy_1/README.md

 The one time pad can be cryptographically secure, but not when you know the key.
 Can you solve this?
 We've given you the encrypted flag, key, and a table to help `UFJKXQZQUNB` with the key of `SOLVECRYPTO`.
 Can you use this [`table`](./table.txt) to solve it?.

 ## Solution
 The challenge provided a [table.txt](./table.txt).
-From the table, we know that this is an Virgene cipher table.
+From the table, we know that this is an Vigenere cipher table.
 So we can decrypt the encrypted flag with the key provided : `SOLVECRYPTO`

 The way to decrypt it is using the `key` compared with the table.